-Scripted Lesson Plan In the Core Curriculum books There are three lessons of curriculum provided for each Bible Truth.
+Scripted Lesson Plan If the Core Curriculum books There are three lessons of curriculum provided for each Bible Truth.
 Since much of the text is the same for all three lessons, only one lesson plan is needed .
 The different activities for each lesson are noted where they occur.
 The lesson plans are fully-scripted.
 This helps even the most inexperienced teacher to know what to say and do.
 They train your teachers in what to say and do, every step of the way.
 Notice the green squares with numbers found in the left side bar of the lesson plan.
 These are references to the visual aids the teacher can use with the children as she teaches.
-Visual Aids Example Resources found in the Deep Down Detectives Visual Aids books Visual aids are very important in the Deep Down Detectives curriculum.
+Visual Aids Visual aids are very important in the Deep Down Detectives curriculum.
 They help the children learn, and keep them focused and interested.
 Visual aids also help even the newest teacher teach with greater ease.
 All of the visual aids are used with the Big Question Box/Briefcase and are revealed as the lesson progresses.
 They include the Big Question and Answer sign, the Unit Bible Truths sign, the Bible Truth sign, the Bible Verse sign, the Listening Asssignments (used as the children listen to the Bible story), and the storyboard pictures used with the Bible story.
 Big Question Box/ Briefcase Directions for making this are found in the back of the Deep Down Detectives Core Curriculum books The Big Question Box/Briefcase is a simple box with a lid that you buy or make; or, you can use a briefcase with a combination lock (kids love this!).
 Inside the Big Question Box/Briefcase are the props for key teaching concepts (Big Question and Answer; Unit Bible Truths, the Bible Truth concept, the Bible verse and Bible story.
 While not absolutely necessary, the Big Question Box adds a lot of interest to the lesson.
-Deep Down Detectives "Bible" Folder Directions for making this are found in the back of the Deep Down Detectives Core Curriculum and Visual Aids books The Deep Down Detectives "Bible" Folder is a large, homemade folder made from a 22" x 28" piece of poster board.
+Deep Down Detectives "Bible" Folder I DDD "Bible" Folder Directions for making this are found in the back of the Deep Down Detectives Core Curriculum and Visual Aids books The Deep Down Detectives "Bible" Folder is a large, homemade folder made from a 22" x 28" piece of poster board.
 Images for the front and back of this mock Bible can be glued in place.
 8.5" x 11" front and back cover images are included in the Deep Down Detectives Visual Aids in the back.
 Larger versions of the front and back covers are found online for download with the resources for each unit.
 Inside this over-sized folder, the teacher places the Bible Verse, the Listening Assignment for the Bible story, the text to the Bible story and the storyboard pictures.
 The point of this Bible folder is for children to begin to grasp that the truths they are learning come from the Bible.
-Storyboard and Storyboard Pictures Beautiful storyboard pictures have been created for you to put up on a feltboard to bring the story alive.
-(These figures are also used in the Bible Story Review Game.)
-The storyboard pictures are found in the Deep Down Detectives Visual Aids Book for each unit.
-See Core Curriculum Appendix E for preparation instructions.
-There are two, different sizes of storyboard pictures you can choose from.
-One set is for the smaller class or home setting.
-These are called the Deep Down Detectives Small Format Visual Aids books.
-They work best on a 24" x 36" to 36" x 48" storyboard.
-Or, for larger classroom settings, choose the Deep Down Detectives Visual Aids books.
-These work best on a storyboard that is AT LEAST 36" x 48".